-Dena C. Sharp is a partner at Girard Gibbs LLP who has dedicated her practice to representing plaintiffs in complex litigation throughout the United States.
-She specializes in the day-to-day case management of multifaceted, high-profile cases, and has developed expertise directing complex electronic discovery projects in lawsuits including In re Lehman Brothers Holdings Securities and ERISA Litigation, In re SLM Corporation Securities Litigation, Billitteri v.
-Securities America, Inc., In re Oppenheimer Rochester Funds Group Securities Litigation, and In re Nexium Antitrust Litigation.
+Dena C. Sharp is a partner at Girard Gibbs LLP.
+She dedicates her practice to representing plaintiffs in complex litigation throughout the United States.
+She specializes in managing all aspects of multifaceted, high-profile cases and currently leads the firm’s work in cases including In re Lidoderm Antitrust Litigation and In re Oppenheimer California Fund Securities Litigation.
+Ms. Sharp is experienced in managing complex electronic discovery projects, and has coordinated discovery in In re Capacitors Antitrust Litigation and In re Nexium Antitrust Litigation, among others.
+She has played a key role in achieving recoveries of more than $300 million in In re Lehman Brothers Holdings Securities and ERISA Litigation, In re SLM Corporation Securities Litigation, Billitteri v.
+Securities America, Inc.

-Ms. Sharp is a 2006 graduate, cum laude, of the University of California, Hastings College of Law, where she was a member of the Thurston Society and was the recipient of the Best Oral Advocate Award.
-She was also the recipient of the Witkin award in her Legal Writing and Criminal Law courses.
-She received her undergraduate degree in history, magna cum laude, from Brown University in 1997.
-Ms. Sharp was a summer 2005 extern for the Honorable Phyllis J. Hamilton of the United States District Court, Northern District of California.
-Ms. Sharp also served as a spring 2005 extern for the Honorable John E. Munter, San Francisco Superior Court.
-She is fluent in Spanish and German, and is admitted to the California Bar.
-She is also admitted to practice before the United States District Courts for the Northern, Central, Eastern and Southern Districts of California.
+Ms. Sharp graduated, cum laude, from the University of California, Hastings College of Law, where she was a member of the Thurston Society, and received the Best Oral Advocate Award as well as Witkin awards (for the highest grade in the class) in her Legal Writing and Criminal Law courses.
+She received her undergraduate degree in history, magna cum laude, from Brown University.
+Ms. Sharp was a summer extern for the Honorable Phyllis J. Hamilton of the United States District Court, Northern District of California, and a spring extern for the Honorable John E. Munter, San Francisco Superior Court.
+She is fluent in Spanish and German.
+Ms. Sharp is admitted to the California Bar, and is admitted practice before the United States District Courts for the Northern, Central, Eastern and Southern Districts of California.